tomgxz/Kraken/REPORT.md

 #### Computational methods that the solution lends itself to:

 ##### Problem recognition
   This solution is suitable for problem recognition because it addresses a specific problem that many individuals and small businesses face: the difficulty of creating a professional and functional website without technical expertise or resources.
-By providing a user-friendly, drag-and-drop interface, a website builder allows users to easily create and edit their website without the need for coding or technical expertise.
+By providing a user-friendly, drag-and-drop interface, a website builder allows users to quickly create and edit their website without the need for coding or technical expertise.
 This addresses the problem of users not having the technical skills or resources to create a website themselves.

   Furthermore, a website builder can also use computational algorithms to optimise the website for different devices and screen sizes, ensuring that the website is responsive and easy to navigate on any device.
 This addresses the problem of the rise of mobile devices and the increasing importance of responsive design in today's digital age.